muathye/portal/docs/articles/2023-05-30-chatgpt-prompt-engineering-for-developers-part-4.md

 Make each item one or two words long.

-Format your response as a list of items separated by commas.
+Format your response as a list of items separated by commas on  one line like '''hi, hello'''

 Text sample: '''{story}'''
 """